Apprentice Services

 • a private room,

-• a language interpreter, or
+• a language interpreter (for Trades Qualifier candidates only), or

 • a sign language interpreter